asmitsharp/readme/README.md

 ```

 **Host:**
 "In this file, we import the necessary functions from the item controller and set up our routes.
 Each route corresponds to a specific operation, such as creating or retrieving items.
-We also use the `authenticate` middleware to protect certain routes."
+We also use the `authenticate` middleware to protect certain routes that require user authentication."

 ---

-[Scene: Screen share showing the `routes/auth.ts` file.]
+[Scene: Screen share showing the `src/routes/auth.ts` file.]

 **Host:**
 "Next, let’s look at the `auth.ts` file, which handles user authentication."